Rethinking the Role of Proxy Rewards in Language Model Alignment: Experiments

-Finally, we compare our \ours with other state-of-the-art alignment models in various backbones.
-Note that our method can be adopted upon any instruction-tuned models without preference datasets.
-To show the generalizability of our method, we conduct PPO training on the three instruction-tuned models, Vicuna-\{7, 15\}B-v1.5~\cite{vicuna2023, zheng2023judging} and Mistral-H4-SFT~\cite{tunstall2023zephyr}.
-Specifically, we sample datasets from ShareGPT~\cite{vicuna2023} and UltraChat~\cite{ding2023enhancing}, originally used for the SFT training for each instruction-tuned model, for our PPO training.
+We investigate how \ours is generalizable regarding (1) the number of PPO steps and (2) backbone model size.
+Specifically, we conduct the experiments based on strong SFT models, Vicuna-\{7, 13\}B-v1.5~\cite{vicuna2023, zheng2023judging}.
+We sample datasets from ShareGPT~\cite{vicuna2023} for our PPO training.
 More training details are in Appendix~\ref{appendix:implementation}.